Upgraded CSF3 Info Hub

 We are also introducing new login nodes and a new scratch filesystem.

-Over the next few weeks existing CPU and GPU hardware will move from SGE to SLURM in groups.
-Thus the amount of compute resource in SGE will shrink, and increase in SLURM until all compute resources are in SLURM only.
+Since 7th April CPU and GPU hardware has been moving from SGE to Slurm in groups.
+Thus the amount of compute resource in SGE has been shrinking, and increasing in SLURM.

 Please DO check the documentation, and try things out, before logging a support ticket.